CorrelAid/hugo-website/content/en/education/_index.md

 ## Plötzlich digital: Die Sprechstunde
 Together with [*D3 - so geht digital*](https://so-geht-digital.de), [OpenTransfer](https://opentransfer.de/) and [GoVolunteer](https://govolunteer.com) we created "Plötzlich digital: Die Sprechstunde* at the beginning of the Corona crisis.
-Every two weeks, we offer nonprofits the opportunity to learn more about new tools for digital collaboration.
-Whether Slack, Trello, HumHub, Office365, Nextcloud or Password Manager: we invite experts who give a 45-minute practical introduction into a tool that they know by heart.
+Every other week, we offer nonprofits the opportunity to learn more about new tools for digital collaboration.
+Whether Slack, Trello, HumHub, Office365, Nextcloud or Password Manager: we invite experts to give a 45-minute practical introduction into a tool that they know by heart.
 You can find more information - and the recordings of all past sessions - [here](https://so-geht-digital.de/ploetzlich-digital-die-sprechstunde/).

 ## Workshops
 ### Impact measurement
-Together with us, participants learn how social organizations develop impact chains and impact indicators.
+In this course, participants learn how social organizations develop impact chains and impact indicators.
 During the workshop we will work with illustrative examples, directly transferable instruments, jointly design impact chains and talk about the current state of impact measurement in Germany.

 **Learning objectives:**
 - The participants explore their goals and intentions for impact measurement